pozsarzs/modshell/README.md

 **Releases**

 _v0.1-beta1:_
-_First user test release_ will be with the following changes:
+_First user test release_ with the following changes:
  - [x] Elimination of confusion between the terms 'register number' and 'data address';
  - [x] in interpreter mode, passing parameters from the OS command line to the script and returning the script's exit value to the OS;
  - [x] in interpreter mode, command verbosity level setting with a predefined variable;